egison/egison/docs/reference/command-line-options.rst

    we recommend using the new syntax if possible.

    As for Egison programs written in the old syntax, we have a tool to translate them in the new syntax.
-   Please see :ref:`migration-guide-for-new-syntax` for details.
+   Please see :doc:`migration-guide-for-new-syntax` for details.